Homo Ergaster/Erectus: Down from the Trees

 Before this Kalinga discovery the only known early human remains from the Philippines was a foot bone found in the Callao cave on the island of Luzon which was only 67,000 years old.
 It appears to have come from an individual who had some form of dwarfism, similar to the ‘hobbits’ (with a body size of about 3.2 feet), in Flores Island, (i.e., Homo floresiensis).

-H. erectus lived nine times as long as our own species, and we don’t known why they eventually became extinct – they were still in China until about 300,000 years ago and possibly, quite a bit more recently, to about 143,000 years ago.
+H. erectus lived nine times as long as our own species, and we don’t know why they eventually became extinct – they were still in China about 300,000 – 143,100 years ago.

 Ed Yong, The Atlantic